brainstormforce/wp-spectra/README.md

 ## Changelog ##

+### x.x.x ###
+* Fix: Heading - Resolved an issue where the Heading block, when assigned a paragraph tag, was not translatable.

 ### 2.18.2 - Wednesday, 15th January 2025 ###
 * Fix: Global - Resolved an issue wherein assets would not load for single page templates when using FSE themes.
 * Fix: Lottie - Resolved an issue where Lottie animations could not be replaced.